Halloween Elementary Sunday School Lesson

-Use this Kids Sunday school lesson: Halloween to put smiles on kids’ faces!
+Use this kids’ Sunday school lesson: Halloween to put smiles on kids’ faces!
 Find more great Sunday school lessons to help kids grow in their faith.

-Kids Sunday School Lesson: Halloween
+Halloween Kids Sunday School Lesson: Jesus cares when we feel afraid.

 1. Care Call